 Embedded within our teaching of PSHE is the desire to tailor our curriculum to what the children really need.
 Therefore, we also follow a curriculum designed by experts in our local community - Safeguarding Children in Banbury.
-The SCIB progression of skills are differentiated and taught appropriately based on the children’s age and level of understanding and these sessions are taught by class teachers within weekly PSHE education lessons.
+The SCIB progression of skills is differentiated and taught appropriately based on the children’s age and level of understanding and these sessions are taught by class teachers within weekly PSHE education lessons.
 Each year group follows a progression of key learning objectives which relate to PSHE outcomes.
-The three strands that we teach through the SCIB curriculum are:

 The curriculum is taught three times a year alongside our PSHE curriculum.
 During these lessons and through scenario-based activities, the children have the opportunity to develop crucial skills, confidence and the ability to tackle new and unfamiliar situations that they might find themselves in throughout their lives.
 The three key skills are:

 - Recognise early warning signs

 - To lead the review of the PSHE policy and programme.